 No known cases of anyone being prosecuted for this crime.

-The ‘End Blasphemy Laws Campaign’ provides an even more comprehensive list of over 60 countries from around the globe, including countries in Europe, the Americas and Oceania.
-The full list of countries included: Brazil, Canada, El Salvador, Guyana, Jamaica, Suriname, Afghanistan, Bangladesh, Brunei, India, Indonesia, Kazakhstan, Malaysia, Pakistan, Philippines, Thailand, Austria, Cyprus, Denmark, Finland, France, Germany, Greece, Iceland, Ireland, Italy, Liechtenstein, Malta, Montenegro, Poland, Russia, Turkey, Algeria, Bahrain, Egypt, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Libya, Mauritania, Morocco and Western Sahara, Oman, Qatar, Saudi Arabia, Sudan, Tunisia, United Arab Emirates, Yemen, Australia, New Zealand, Vanuatu, Ethiopia, Gambia, Nigeria, Rwanda, Somalia,
+The ‘End Blasphemy Laws Campaign’ provides an even more comprehensive list of more than 60 countries from around the globe, including countries in Europe, the Americas and Oceania.
+The full list of countries included: Brazil, Canada, El Salvador, Guyana, Jamaica, Suriname, Afghanistan, Bangladesh, Brunei, India, Indonesia, Kazakhstan, Malaysia, Pakistan, Philippines, Thailand, Austria, Cyprus, Denmark, Finland, France, Germany, Greece, Iceland, Italy, Liechtenstein, Malta, Montenegro, Poland, Russia, Turkey, Algeria, Bahrain, Egypt, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Libya, Mauritania, Morocco and Western Sahara, Oman, Qatar, Saudi Arabia, Sudan, Tunisia, United Arab Emirates, Yemen, Australia, New Zealand, Vanuatu, Ethiopia, Gambia, Nigeria, Rwanda, Somalia,